History of the steel industry (1970–present)

 The global steel industry has been going through major changes since 1970.
-China has emerged as a major producer and consumer, as has India to a lesser extent.
+China has emerged as a major producer and consumer, and India has, to a lesser extent.
 Consolidation has been rapid in Europe.
+According to the 2019 International Energy Agency (IEA) report, the iron and steel industry directly contributed 2.6 Gt to global CO2 emissions and accounted for 7% of global energy demand.
+Singapore is the world's main trading hub for iron, with about 90% of the world's iron ore derivatives traded on their stock exchange.

 Growth of the industry

 Global steel production grew enormously in the 20th century from a mere 28 million tonnes at the beginning of the century to 781 million tons at the end.
 Per-capita steel consumption in the US peaked in 1977, then fell by half before staging a modest recovery to levels well below the peak.